tithely/faithteams-api/README.md

 Use the Thunder Client extension for VS Code to test/inspect API calls.

+## Gem Publishing

+General instructions for publishing a gem are available in this [RubyGems guide](https://guides.rubygems.org/publishing/#publishing-to-rubygemsorg).

+1. Make sure you have a [RubyGems account](https://rubygems.org/sign_in).
+1. Ensure the gem can be built and is at the correct version number: `bundle exec rake install`
+1. Publish the gem `gem push pkg/faithteams-api-2.0.1.gem`

 ## License

 This project is licensed under the [MIT License](./LICENSE).